-Trump voters ambush state office over false rumour Trump removed from primary ballot
+Trump voters ambush state office over false rumour he was removed from primary ballot

 Related video: Trial date set for federal case against Trump

-The office of the New Hampshire secretary of state was flooded with calls from Trump supporters concerned about a false rumour that the former president was being kept off the primary ballot in the state.
+The office of the New Hampshire secretary of state was flooded with calls from Trump supporters concerned about a false rumour that the former president was being kept off the primary ballot.

 Hundreds of outraged supporters called the office on Monday after conservative talk show host Charlie Kirk inaccurately told his listeners that the state was moving to push out Donald Trump.